MosesNjs/AnimalKingdom/ReadMe.md

 Ensure you have node installed and enter this command in your terminal:
 Node AnimalKingdom.js.

-You should be greeted with the following if the code works as intended.
+You should be greeted with the following if the code works as intended:

 This is a simple classification for Kingdom Animalia:

-[
-  Arthropoda {
+	[Arthropoda{

 	kingdom: 'Animalia',

 	name: 'Arthropoda',

 	backbone: 'have no backbone',

 	bloodtemperature: 'cold blooded',

 	summary: 'Arthropoda are cold blooded and have no backbone.
-Examples include Spiders and Scorpions.'
+Examples include Spiders and Scorpions.' },
-  },

   	Fish {

     kingdom: 'Animalia',

     name: 'Fish',

     backbone: 'have a backbone',

     bloodtemperature: 'cold blooded',

     summary: 'Fish are cold blooded and have a backbone.
-Examples include Sharks and Eels.'
+Examples include Sharks and Eels.'},
-  },

 	Amphibia {

     kingdom: 'Animalia',

     name: 'Amphibia',

     backbone: 'have a backbone',

     bloodtemperature: 'cold blooded',

     summary: 'Amphibias are cold blooded and have a backbone.
-Examples include Newts and Toads.'
+Examples include Newts and Toads.'},
-  },

   	Reptile {

     kingdom: 'Animalia',

     name: 'Reptile',

     backbone: 'have a backbone',

     bloodtemperature: 'cold blooded',

     summary: 'Reptiles are cold blooded and have a backbone.
-Examples include Crocodiles and Turtles.'
+Examples include Crocodiles and Turtles.'},
-  },

   	AVES {

     kingdom: 'Animalia',

     name: 'AVES',

     backbone: 'have a backbone',

     bloodtemperature: 'warm blooded',

     summary: 'AVES are warm blooded and have a backbone.
-Examples include Ducks and Pigeons.'
+Examples include Ducks and Pigeons.'},
-  },

   	Mammal {

     kingdom: 'Animalia',

     name: 'Mammal',

     backbone: 'have a backbone',

     bloodtemperature: 'warm blooded',

     summary: 'Mammals are warm blooded and have a backbone.
-Examples include Sheep and Humans.'
+Examples include Sheep and Humans.'}]
-  }
-]

 Please reach out if you have any questions or revision ideas, i'm always available.